aws-amplify/docs/docs/cli/usage/containers.md

 - Push each container to ECR (`docker push` with commit hash)
 - Write the build artifact (`imagedefinitions.json`) to S3

-If you see a failure in the Code Pipeline console at this step, you can view the details of the build (even clicking "Tail Logs" while the pipeline is running) to see what error occured.
+If you see a failure in the Code Pipeline console at this step, you can view the details of the build (even clicking "Tail Logs" while the pipeline is running) to see what error occurred.
 It's possible you have a misconfiguration in your Dockerfile or even a network failure pulling an image from a 3rd party repository.
 To help avoid this issue you can always run `docker build` or `docker-compose up` locally before submitting a build and validating the application runs.

 Note that on your first deployment a queueing process will take a bit longer to setup your project networking stack and run initial builds in Code Pipeline.
 During this time if your build fails for any reason (even external image throttling or Dockerfile config) the process will roll back.
 If you wish to debug this during initial rollout the Amplify CLI will print out the URL of the pipeline when `amplify push` starts to process the stack for you to view the build phase actively.